Linear models: Interpretation of point estimates

 Gelman and Hill (2007) highlight that political scientists alternate between two potential interpretations:

 • descriptive/comparisons of means: we can make interpretations that simply refers to the differences in means.
-I.e. we can say that MEPs’ local staff size is on average 0.949 higer in candidate-centred systems (compared to party-centred systems).
+I.e. we can say that MEPs’ local staff size is on average 0.949 higher in candidate-centred systems (compared to party-centred systems).

 • causal/relative effect: We can also interpret this in a causal framework by stating that changing the electoral system (a one-unit increase in x) increases the number of local employees MEPs hold.
+Now, we approach what King, Tomz, and Wittenberg (2000) label the “counterfactual”.

 \(\Rightarrow\) If Denmark changed from a candidate- to party-centered system, this would lead to a 0.949 average decrease in staff size.